 First of all, no one can say analog photography hasn’t grown back into intriguing way of producing images and bringing quality into images for photographers wanting to upgrade their practice.

 Medium format cameras have become the new thing for professional photography.
 Indeed, photographing anything with these cameras will have quality and depth like no other.
+These Mamiya medium format cameras can produce such stunning imagery, and that’s one of the reasons they have seen a return.

 It is true that Mamiya RB67 medium format camera is favored by many fashion and editorial photographers simply because of it’s image quality and it being easy to use.